 - Green indicates that the server or camera is running correctly. - Gray indicates that the camera (not the server) is not running.
-Typically, a camera will be indicated in gray in the following situations: - The camera is not online (as defined in the camera's online period schedule (see "Online period" on page 116)). - The Recording Server service has been stopped. - Red indicates that the server or camera is not running.
-This may because it has been unplugged or due to a network or hardware error.
-Errors are listed in the Recording Server log file.
+Typically, a camera will be indicated in gray in the following situations: - The camera is not online (as defined in the camera's online period schedule (see "Online period" on page 134)). - The Recording Server service has been stopped.